la2050/archive/_projects/2015/la-pop-up-parks.md

   help people create stronger communities.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23850%252Fdisplay%252FIMG_9355.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- We built the first park in 30 days with less than $20K and a lot of volunteer help.
-We propose to re-create this project in 5-7 unused or open city owned spaces all over LA.
-We have lessons learned in place from the first successful pop up park and partners ready to support the creation of several more right away.
-We can take dead space in LA and bring it back to life to help people create stronger communities.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles